Sunday, 22 December 2024

 When can you expect it in Chrome?

 Per the Privacy Sandbox timeline, the IP Protection feature is still in its early stages.
-Information targeted at Enterprise and Education users indicates that the feature could debut in Chrome 122.
+Information targeted at Google Chrome Enterprise and users indicates that the feature could debut in Chrome 122.
 The schedule for Chrome 122 shows a Beta Promotion date slated for January 24, 2024 and a Stable Release date set for February 20, 2024.

 Hot this week